FredrikAndreHansen/PucciGames/README.md

 ## About

-PucciGames.com is my website about the games I make.
+Pucci Games is my website about the games I make, the site is hosted at: www.puccigames.com

 The site is made with HTML5, CSS3, JavaScript, Three.js, PHP and MySQL.

 ## Hot to install